 4. Then accordingly add water as required to make a thick batter.
 I added ¼ cup water.
 You can also skip adding water if the mixture is too moist.

-6. Heat oil for deep frying in a pan or kadai. with a spoon or with your hands drop the pakora batter in the oil.
+6. Heat oil for deep frying in a pan or kadai.
+You can use any neutral-flavored oil with a high smoking temperature or mustard oil.

 9. Remove the fried pakora and place them on a kitchen paper towel so that extra oil is absorbed.
 Fry the pakora in batches this way.
 When done keep all of them aside.

-2. Add 1 tsp cumin seeds, 8 to 10 fenugreek seeds (methi seeds) and a generous pinch of asafoetida (hing).
 Allow the cumin seeds to crackle and the fenugreek seeds to change their color.
 Fry on a low flame, so that these spices do not get burnt.

 5. Now add 8 to 10 curry leaves, 2 dry red chilies (halved or broken).